Easy Chicken Fried Rice Recipe

 • Prepare jasmine rice according to package directions and chill for at least two hours.

-• Preheat a large wok or non-stock skillet over medium high heat.
+• Preheat a large wok or non-stick skillet over medium high heat.
 Add 1 tablespoon olive oil and diced chicken.
 Stir fry until meat is cooked through, about 5-7 minutes.
 Remove from wok and set aside.

 • Add another tablespoon olive oil to the hot wok or skillet.
 Add onion, peas, and carrots and stir fry until crisp tender, about 4-5 minutes.
 Remove from wok and set aside.